 Dormant public shell hijackings have been around for more than a decade.
 This raises an important question.
 How could the SEC and criminal authorities allow hundreds of public companies to be taken over by a handful of hijackers who knowingly sell them to promoters for use in pump and dump schemes?
 Corporate hijackings have plagued the microcap markets for years.
 The SEC and Justice Department have selectively pursued actions against some hijackers while completing missing the ball where custodianship and/or receivership actions have been employed.

-In the SEC’s news announcement concerning the recent trading suspensions, Robert Khuzami, director of the SEC’s Division of Enforcement stated, “Empty shell companies are to stock manipulators and pump-and-dump schemers what guns are to bank robbers–the tools by which they ply their illegal trade.
+In one SEC news announcement concerning trading suspensions, Robert Khuzami, director of the SEC’s Division of Enforcement stated, “Empty shell companies are to stock manipulators and pump-and-dump schemers what guns are to bank robbers–the tools by which they ply their illegal trade.
 This massive trading suspension unmasks these empty shell companies and deprives unscrupulous scam artists of the opportunity to profit at the expense of unsuspecting retail investors.”